CheezItMan/build_your_first_website/README.md

 # Building Your First Website

-Now we will use the skills you've learned to build pages of an online book review website.
+Now we will use the skills you've learned to build pages and/or website of an online book review.

 ##  Learning Goals: